 This online resource from the National Criminal Justice Reference Service (NCJRS) presents publications and related resources focusing on missing children.

 The National Center for Missing & Exploited Children (NCMEC) was established in 1984 to help prevent child abduction and sexual exploitation, find missing children, and assist victims and their families.
-To access their resources, visit their Web site at www.missingkids.com or call NCMEC at 800–THE–LOST (800–843–5678).
+To access their resources or for help, visit the NCMEC website or call 800–THE–LOST (800–843–5678).

 Office for Victims of Crime